 Content should be accessible without reliance on a mouse.
 You can conduct keyboard access tests yourself by using the Tab, Escape, Return/Enter, and arrow keys, as well as the space bar, on any keyboard.
 You should be able to reach and operate all interactive elements, and no elements should trap the cursor without an obvious way to exit or close the element.

 Keyboard testing should also translate to accessible mobile experiences.
 Content should reflow without horizontal scrollbars, and users should be able to tap with one finger to operate all controls, even if other methods (swipe, shake, pinch, etc) are available.

 Additional Information on Keyboard Testing:

 Screen reading software audibly describes text content and text alternatives for visual content, and provides keyboard, gesture or dictation-based interaction methods for users who may not be able to see a mouse cursor.

 Testing using actual desktop and mobile screen readers is important, as they have specific and unique labeling requirements regarding each element's role (i.e., button, link, heading) and state (i.e., collapsed or expanded), require specifying whether changes and alerts on the page should be verbally announced, and require that interactive elements are coded in ways that the assistive device can click and navigate them.

 Sighted and non-sighted users generally do not use screen readers in the same way, and not all screen readers work the same.
 Self-testing with a screen reader should precede, not replace, professional testing.

 Additional Information on Screen Reader Testing:

 Websites and applications should be reviewed before launch, or when developing new and complicated features.

 For internally-developed products, request a consultation with the University's Digital Accessibility Developer to schedule testing.
-For products being purchased from a vendor, documentation should be requested that their product has been audited as per the IT Procurement Accessibility Guidelines.
+For products being purchased from a vendor, documentation should be requested that their product has been tested for usability as per the IT Procurement Accessibility Guidelines.